 The MCQ paper is pass mark set in advance using the Ebel method.
-The CRQ is pass mark set using the borderline candidate method.
 All questions are reviewed in the light of performance and modified accordingly.
 All examinations are pass mark set.
 The pass mark setting methods quoted are subject to change at any time at the discretion of the College.

-Results will be released approximately four – five weeks after the examination, once verified by the Senior Examiner.
+Results will be released approximately four weeks after the examination, once verified by the Senior Examiner.
 Candidates are not permitted to telephone the College for examination results.
-All results will be sent to candidates by first class post and the pass list will be displayed on the College website.
+All results will be sent to candidates by email and the pass list will be displayed on the College website.

 For further information, please see the Part 1 FRCOphth Information Pack:

 RCOphth Online Proctored Written Exams – Rules and Regulations